lowrycito/handbook/pages/study-manual-general-handbook-30-callings-in-the-church.md

 Calling

-New counselor in an existing stake presidency2
+New counselor in an existing stake presidency

 |